 Hadrian was himself an enthusiastic collector of art.
 His villa at Tivoli housed an enormous quantity of sculptures which later formed the nucleus of major European and North American sculpture collections.
 From the 17th century on, many beautiful artefacts were unearthed at the site and were collected by antiquities dealers such as Piranesi and Gavin Hamilton to sell to antiquarians.
-Among the antiquarians was Sir Charles Townley whose collection was bought by the British government in 1805 and became the basis of the British Museum’s Greek and Roman collection.
+Among the antiquarians was Sir Charles Townley whose collection is now in the British Museum’s Department of Greek and Roman Antiquities.

 Another famous collector of art and antiquities was J. Paul Getty.
 His collection formed the basis of the J. Paul Getty Museum in Malibu, California.
 Above all, Getty preferred to acquire antiquities previously owned by Hadrian or by 18th-century English aristocrats.
 This was the case for the Lansdowne Hercules, a sculpture excavated at Hadrian’s Villa in 1790 which he purchased from the noble English Lansdowne family who owned a fine collection of classical sculptures including the Lansdowne Relief and the Lansdowne Antinous from Hadrian’s Villa.

 Ladreit de Lacharrière started assembling his collection in April 2003 focusing on non-European arts and is made up of a selection of eclectic artworks from the Cyclades as well as Roman sculptures.
 The exhibition is presenting a selection of masterpieces from Ladreit de Lacharrière’s varied collection showing the collector’s diverse interests.
-Among the objects on show is a small marble head of Hadrian standing side by side with an 18th century female statue from the Ivory Coast and a 18th century figurative plaque from the Kingdom of Benin.
+Among the objects on show is a small marble head of Hadrian standing side by side with an 18th-century female statue from the Ivory Coast and an 18th-century figurative plaque from the Kingdom of Benin.